nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Add details to contact: `add [index] [fields]`

-You can use the `add` command to add a contact detail to an existing contact.
+You can use the `add` command to add one or more contact details under multi-valued fields associated with an existing contact.
 No new contact will be created.

 Format: `add [index] [field prefix] [field value] ...`